Digital video fingerprinting: Interactive media

 Video fingerprinting applied to smart TV is enabling an emerging category of interactive television applications.
 Television devices integrated with real-time fingerprinting software can automatically recognize the video content on-screen in order to enable interactive features and applications on top of the programming.
 Entrepreneur Mark Cuban has made investments to leverage this technology to create interactive features for his cable networks HDNet and its successor AXS.

-Video fingerprints can also be used to create content-aware video advertising.
-As one implementation, if a video service provider distributes content that contains a nationally broadcast TV commercial, a localized overlay of text/graphics may be performed on the national commercial.
-This way, the national commercial will have a local overlay of information specific to that commercial.
-For example, if the national commercial contains a 15-second spot for a Ford Explorer SUV, through the fingerprint technology, local operators may put an overlay of local dealership information—phone number, promotion, etc.—over the 15-second commercial, creating a localized commercial for the SUV that appears to be targeted only at the local audience.

 Criminal investigation

 Video fingerprinting is also used by authorities to track the distribution of illegal content such as happy slapping, terrorist and child sexual abuse related videos.

 In 2008 the Dutch company Ziuz, together with the Dutch Police, TNO and University of Amsterdam developed video fingerprinting for detecting child sexual abuse related videos.

 In April 2014 the British company Friend MTS Ltd. donated its video fingerprinting technology (known as F1) to the International Centre for Missing & Exploited Children (ICMEC) to help increase the efficiency of child pornography investigations and to halt the continued sharing of similar files over the internet.
 ICMEC distributes the technology to law enforcement agencies, software providers and online service providers to hinder the spread of such material.